great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_gcs.md

 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-By default, newly profiled Expectations are stored as Expectation Suites in JSON format in the ``expectations/`` subdirectory of your ``great_expectations/`` folder.
+By default, newly profiled <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the ``expectations/`` subdirectory of your ``great_expectations/`` folder.
 This guide will help you configure Great Expectations to store them in a Google Cloud Storage (GCS) bucket.

 <Prerequisites>